dockerimages/docker-strider/README.md

 Semi-official docker build that does NOT ship with internal Mongo or SSH.

-It contains supervisord, latest strider, its dependent modules and nodejs/npm.
+It contains s6-init, strider installer and its dependent modules and nodejs/npm.

+You can Choose what Node JS Version to use and What Strider Version.

-You must pass in a DB_URI with a valid mongodb connection string.
+You must pass in a DB_URI with a valid mongodb connection string and a domain to listen on.

 ## config